boutproject/BOUT-dev/manual/sphinx/user_docs/physics_models.rst

       Field2D Ni0;
       ...
       GRID_LOAD(Ni0);
-      dump.add(Ni0, "Ni0", 0);
+      dump.add(Ni0, "Ni0", false);

-where the ’0’ at the end means the variable should only be written to file once at the start of the simulation.
+where the ’false’ at the end means the variable should only be written to file once at the start of the simulation.
 For convenience there are some macros e.g.::

       SAVE_ONCE(Ni0);

 is equivalent to::

-      dump.add(Ni0, "Ni0", 0);
+      dump.add(Ni0, "Ni0", false);

 (see `Datafile::add`).
 In some situations you might also want to write some data to a different file.
 To do this, create a `Datafile` object::